 You may remember the weird feeling of spreading Elmer’s glue on your skin and peeling it off after it dried.
-Elmer’s glue is popular with kids and adults alike.
+Elmer’s Glue is popular with kids and adults alike.
 Kids look for this glue to make slime.
 Yet, it is much more than a back-to-school essential.
-Be it crafting, gardening, home improvement projects, it has a wide range of applications.
-But, what about using it for sewing projects.
+Be it crafting, gardening, or home improvement projects, it has a wide range of applications.
+But, what about using it for sewing projects?
 Can Elmer’s glue be used on fabric?

 In this article, you will get to know everything about Elmer’s glue in detail.
 It will help to clear your confusion about using it on fabric.
 We will also list the best glue you can use on fabric.

 What is Elmer’s Glue?